Frequently Asked Questions (FAQs)

 - Net Patient Revenue

-- One-on-one assistance in developing a Community Care Coordination (CCC) plan, which is crucial to managing population health in the future.
+- One-on-one assistance in developing a CCC plan is crucial to managing population health in the future

-CCC is fundamental to the Delta project and supports the goal of making in-depth health system enhancements for improved population health.
+- CCC is fundamental to the DRCHSD Program and supports the goal of making in-depth health system enhancements for improved population health.
 Research shows that successful care coordination can no longer take the traditional route and must involve collaborating with local health and social service providers to improve patient health outcomes.

 Contact email@example.com and questions will be triaged to the correct staff member depending on the topic.
 A full list of the National Rural Health Resource Center (The Center) staff can be viewed here.

 ITA requests are designed to assist health care organizations with implementing consultant best practice recommendations, value-based care strategies, and evidence-based care models referenced in reports and prioritized in action plans.
 ITA services must directly support action plans and be aligned with the programs purpose and goals.
 To learn more about ITA Services, refer to the Request for Implementation Technical Assistance (ITA) Services section.